GRB 160410A: the first Chemical Study of the Interstellar Medium of a Short GRB: Analysis and results

 \subsubsection{Metallicity}

-GRB~160410A is currently the only SGRB event where we are able to study the metallicity along the sight-line in its host galaxy.
-The different ions of C, O, Si, Al and Fe give slightly different metallicities with the exception of C and O which are likely saturated, see Tab.\,\ref{tab:Voigt_fitting}.
-However, they consistently show a very low value, lower than commonly observed for LGRB environments.
+GRB\,160410A is currently the only SGRB event where we are able to study the metallicity along the sight-line in its host galaxy.
+The different ions of C, O, Si, Al and Fe give slightly different metallicities.
+The values for C and O can only be considered as lower limits since the absorption lines are likely saturated.
+The metallicity values derived from Si, Al and Fe are very similar and consistent within errors (see Tab.\,\ref{tab:Voigt_fitting}).
+All the metallicity values are very low, even compared to the uncorrected metallicities for dust-depletion for LGRB environments (see Fig. \ref{fig:metallicity}).